amonks/wafelijzer/install.md

 ### You're done!

 You should click the "Admin Page" link on the bottom right and log in.
 Your username is `admin@example.com` and your password is `password`.
 Change them.

+### One more thing...

+Heroku automatically puts apps to sleep that don't get any traffic for a few minutes.

+Fortunately, they make it easy to set up a service to visit your website every minute to keep it awake.

+Go to your Heroku dashboard, click on the app, and click New Relic.
+This takes you to the New Relic dashboard, where you can monitor your website's performance.

+Now go to settings > availability monitoring, and enter your website's url (that opened up when you ran 'heroku open') and save.